uva-cs/dsa2/docs/index.md

 **Eligibility:** You should take this course if and only if

-1. You have credit for CS 2100, CS 2150, or an equivalent data structures course
+1. You have credit for CS 2100 or an equivalent data structures course
-1. You have credit for CS 2120, CS 2102, or an equivalent discrete math course
+1. You have credit for CS 2120 or an equivalent discrete math course

 ## Background